TriNetCo/pax-imperia-web/roadmap.md

 ## Network/ Data Engineering Roadmap
 - (LAUREN) Define game data classes used in the space view
 - (LAUREN) Generate System data in javascript instead of using sample data
-- (ROB) <BLOCKED: Need refactors to be pushed by Lauren> Get System Detail view to work in React
+- (ROB) Roll out firebase authentication
+- (ROB) Host on-the-cheap using w/e my work is hosting with
 - Make it so Galaxy is generated outside of the widget and passed in as a parameter for GalaxyWidget
 - Make it so Galaxy is generated outside of the widget and passed in as a parameter for SpaceViewWidget
 - Improve code quality of PlanetView stuff
 - Add testing to the frontend
-x Drive Space View contents off of JSON sample data
 - Define golang struct for solar system data
 - Combine galactic view into system view
 - (ROB) Websockets
-    - Listen for websocket connections from the frontend
+    x Listen for websocket connections from the frontend
     - Get two clients "chatting"
     - Communicate commands from frontend to backend (start new game command?)
     - pump out solar system data to the backend over websocket